phillipbarron/partner-platform-dev-middleware/README.md

 This is intended for use in applications which host child activities which are logged in by the parent.

-It may be necessary to add headers too
+It may be necessary to add headers too - In fact, do we need a cookie?
+Maybe just adding the headers will be fine